Dr. Brian Robert Callahan

 My teaching encompasses and extends my research interests.
 My primary teaching responsibilities are the Information Security courses at the senior undergraduate and graduate levels and the Web Systems Development and the Web Science Systems Development courses at the lower undergraduate level.

-Under the banner of Information Security, I teach the flagship Information Systems Security course, which I recently rewrote from scratch, as well as a new course on Modern Binary Exploitation.
-Upcoming courses include Cloud Security and Ethical Hacking courses.
+Under the banner of Information Security, I teach the flagship Information Systems Security course, which I recently rewrote from scratch, as well as a new courses on Modern Binary Exploitation and Cloud Security.
+Upcoming courses include Digital Forensics and Ethical Hacking.

 The Web Systems Development and Web Science Systems Development courses are a full-year sequence, typically taken during the Sophomore year, that dives deeply into web development theory and practice, culminating in the planning and complete execution of viable real-world web applications using the Apache-MySQL-PHP and MongoDB-Express-Angular-Node.js stacks.
 The sequence also prepares our students for further coursework in Data Science and Data Analytics through the teaching of the R programming language and basic theory behind Data Science and Data Analytics.
 Students are engaged in a wide variety of interesting real-world projects, most recently helping to develop the next generation of NASA Data Pathfinder tools.